The Petworth Garden: a Pleasure Ground

 What are Pleasure Grounds?

-Pleasure Grounds were a popular type of Georgian garden where the Lord and Lady and their guests could walk privately or socialise, perhaps over tea or a game of croquet.
+Pleasure Grounds were a popular type of Georgian garden where the family and their guests could walk privately or socialise, perhaps over tea or a game of croquet.
 During this period, plant collecting in the Americas was becoming popular and the Pleasure Grounds became an area to showcase these new and exciting plants.
-Not only a patron of the arts, the 3rd Earl of Egremont was a patron of plant collectors and he used the Pleasure Grounds here to display his collection of North American trees and shrubs.
+Not only a patron of the arts, the 3rd Earl of Egremont here at Petworth was a patron of plant collectors and he used the Pleasure Grounds here to display his collection of North American trees and shrubs.
 Though informal in design, Petworth’s Pleasure Grounds were immaculately presented and the intriguing specimens were given prominent positions within the landscape.

 Pleasure Grounds were designed to instill a variety of emotions in those who walked within them.
 Brown’s design for the planting of the Pleasure Grounds was theatrical, with rising tiers of plants, enclosed spaces full of scent, and areas of extended viewpoint.

 In part due to the changes Capability Brown introduced, since 1743 guests would have entered Petworth House through the courtyard on the opposite side of the house.
-As you make your way through the Pleasure Ground to the courtyard, enter Petworth House through Oak Hall, just as guests like JMW Turner would have done.
+As you make your way through the Pleasure Ground to the courtyard, visitors can enter Petworth House through Oak Hall, just as guests like JMW Turner would have done - please note the house is currently closed due to the national lockdown.

 Though still Brownian in design, the Pleasure Ground has gone through periods of development and stagnation over the last 200 years.
 In the next ten to twenty years, Petworth will be working to accurately display the historical layers of the Pleasure Ground and the important periods of its development.

 If you have a pre-booked ticket to the house and gardens you are very welcome to walk your dog in the Pleasure Ground.
 We kindly ask that dogs are kept on a short lead at all times and walkers keep to the hard or gravel paths.
 There is a maximum of two dogs per adult in the Pleasure Ground.